gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/arch/riscv/ftdi-jtag-drivers.md

 ## macOS

-When dealing with USB drivers, Apple is even stricter; if the USB device has the FTDI VID:PID, it assumes it should be associated with a virtual UART device, and there is no simple way to reconfigure this.
+When dealing with USB drivers, Apple is even stricter; if the USB device has any of the FTDI VID:PID pairs, macOS assumes it should be associated with a virtual UART device, and there is no simple way to reconfigure this.

 To view the attached USB devices on macOS, use `system_profiler`.
-For example, the HiFive1 board is seen as PID:VID 6010:0403:
+For example, the HiFive1 board is seen as Dual RS232-HS, PID:VID 6010:0403:

 ```bash
 $ system_profiler SPUSBDataType